Heart of Darkness (novel 1899) and

 Let’s examine our thesis that artists when inspired during the creative process and working in the present moment are intuitive.
-That is to say that they will have insights into the nature of reality (P-A).
+That is to say, they will have insights into the nature of reality (P-A).
 In the context of two of Joseph Conrad’s stories we will be looking for P-A principles revealed in his characters and their story.
-The two stories are his novel Heart of Darkness and a short story Secret Sharer.
+The two stories are Heart of Darkness and The Secret Sharer.

-Conrad, the observer, begins his story Heart of Darkness intuitively sensing that P-B is an insidious trap, that is to say, it is virtually impossible to escape without extraordinary insights available only by turning within.
-Coincidentally, the human story for all of us begins in the darkness including the intellect, the ego, the false self, the shadow, the collective and personal unconscious and proceeds toward the light—the heart.
+Conrad the observer begins his story Heart of Darkness intuitively sensing that P-B is an insidious trap, that is to say, it is virtually impossible to escape without extraordinary insights available only by turning within.
+Coincidentally, the human story for all of us begins in the darkness—including the intellect, the ego, the false self, the shadow, the collective and personal unconscious—and proceeds toward the light, the heart.
 We must enter the “heart of darkness” to find our way out of the darkness.
-For the Buddha that meant admitting that “life is suffering.”
+For Buddha that meant admitting that “life is suffering.”
 It is the same for Joseph Conrad.

-The over-arching theme of both stories is Conrad’s belief that accepting one’s dark self enables one to reach the “depths and heights of knowledge and experience.”
-Such an experience is not the end of self-realization but at most just the beginning.
-Conrad was a good observer, which is an essential skill for a storyteller, but lacking a profound context for his observations he could only momentarily glimpse the wonder of P-A.
+The over-arching theme of both stories is Conrad’s belief that accepting your dark self enables you to reach the “depths and heights of knowledge and experience.”
+Such an experience is not the end of Self-realization but at most just the beginning.
+Conrad was a good observer which is an essential skill for a storyteller but, lacking a profound context for his observations, he could only momentarily glimpse the wonder of P-A.

 [i] Youngbird, Norma.
 Conrad’s Heart of Darkness and Secret Sharer.
 Lincoln: Cliff’s Notes Inc., 1965, page 21.

 [ii] Ibid., page 18.

 [iii] Ibid., page 19.

 Find a much more in-depth discussion in printed books by Roy Charles Henry.